Education support for deaf children – coronavirus information for professionalsPublished Date: 10 May 2021

 - Some teaching assistants may be used differently.
 For example, they may be asked to ‘lead’ groups within the school.
 They may also be asked to observe social distancing rules when supporting individual children.
 Our view is that, where teaching assistants or communication support workers have a specific role in directly supporting individual deaf children, they should not be redeployed to other roles.

 - Where children are in resource provisions, there may be new rules to restrict the movement of children between a classroom and the resource provision.
 Our view is that any such rules should take into account the individual needs of deaf children and the importance of being able to access specialist support.
-In England, government guidance allows for the intermixing of children of different age groups for the purpose of specialist support.
+In both England and Wales, government guidance explicitly allows for the intermixing of children of different age groups for the purpose of specialist support.

 - There may also be new hygiene restrictions around handling or sharing equipment or devices, such as radio aids.
 For example, teachers may be asked to ‘clean’ radio aids before using them.
 This must be done carefully to avoid damage to the radio aid – see later section on ‘Handling radio aids’.

 - Some schools or colleges may be providing ‘catch-up’ support or tuition to individual children or young people.
 It is likely that they will focus on the most disadvantaged children or young people.
 Our view is that it will be important for Teachers of the Deaf to be involved in advising on any such catch-up support or tuition for individual children, particularly if this support is being provided by someone who has not worked with a deaf child before.

 - Advice to schools (English)

 - Advice to schools (Welsh)

 In Northern Ireland, the Sensory Service has also produced guidance on how to support the learning of deaf children in schools and classrooms.